 Those with special access requirements should check with the venue directly to be sure.

-Many of the villages do have narrow, windy roads, the nature of our heritage; so on-street parking is not to be relied upon.
+Many of the villages do have narrow, windy roads, due to their historic layouts; so on-street parking is not to be relied upon.

-Not to worry as most villages have at least a village hall car park which can be used.
-The quaint historic villages of Brenchley, Cranbrook, Goudhurst and Hawkhurst all have their own car parks so there’s nothing to stop you stopping off!
+Do not worry as most villages have at least one village hall car park which can be used.

 Take a look at our Explore pages and start planning your trip to the Garden of England now.